VR is training cops to empathize with the people they might kill

 “Verbal commands probably aren’t gonna work” in many of these situations, says Brown.
 “So how do we train de-escalation when the conditions aren’t going the way that we anticipate them to go?”

 Axon, formerly known as Taser, produced the films last year in collaboration with mental health, community, and policing experts and rolled them out last month with a press conference at the Chicago Police Department, which will use a dozen helmets to train its officers.
-As part of ongoing efforts to improve its response to people in emotional crisis, the department has already put 2,700 officers through crisis intervention training, or CIT, a 40-hour course, by the end of 2018.
+As part of ongoing efforts to improve its response to people in emotional crisis, the department has already put 2,700 officers through a 40-hour crisis intervention training course, or CIT, by the end of 2018.

 “But they’re not really always available to go with you at that time,” says officer Roberto Garduno in a phone call.
 “Either they’re tied up with something else or they’re being assigned to a different job.”
 And Garduno and his colleagues are often encountering people in emotional crisis.
 “So we’re getting to the scene and we’re going with what we know.”